-Upcoming talks open to the public about the Craighead Naturalists being given in the Carlisle area are:
+Upcoming talks open to the public about the Craighead Naturalists being given elsewhere in Central Pennsylvania are:

 July 9 at 11:30 a.m. for Smart Seniors at Cumberland Crossings.